Sannazak/DIT356-Distributed-Systems-Main/README.md

   - *Sprint 2*: Back-end development
   - *Sprint 3*: Front-end development
   - *Sprint 4*: Integration of the back-end and front-end & resolving any issue in development
-- Based on the grading criteria of the course, the team agreed on minimum viable products to deliver and also created a list of optional features which could be implemented to add extra value to the product; i.e., login functionality and the level of GUI aesthetics.
+- Based on the grading criteria of the course, the team agreed on minimum viable products to deliver and created a list of optional features which could be implemented to add extra value to the product; i.e., login functionality and the level of GUI aesthetics.

 *Iteration week 3 (Sprint 2)*
 - The original sprint-2 backlog has been updated during the sprint as the backlog items had to be broken down further to facilitate the members' work.